SoulHoleProductions/quarky/www/lib/auth0-angular/docs/storing-information.md

 # Storing information

-You can use `angular-storage` to store the user profile and tokens so that he doesn't have to log in again every time he refreshes the webpage.
+You can use `angular-storage` to store the user profile and tokens so that they will not have to log in every time the page is refreshed.

 In this tutorial, you'll learn how to do this.